Creature Care Cards

 Heating

 Bearded dragons are cold blooded, so they rely on their environment to regulate body temperature.
-It is important that the temperature be between 95-110 degrees F on one side of the tank, while the other side of the tank be between 80-90 degrees so your dragon can thermoregulate by moving from one side of the tank to the other
+It is important that the temperature be between 95-100 degrees F on one side of the tank, while the other side of the tank be between 80-90 degrees so your dragon can thermoregulate by moving from one side of the tank to the other.

 Basking spots are vital to aid in digestion and regulate body temperature.
+Their basking spot should be 100-110 degrees.
 A deep dome light fixture with a high watt heat bulb is required.
 Place a large flat rock below the light for them to rest on and bask.
 Ceramic heat emitter bulbs provide heat without light and can be used to keep temperatures up in the winter months or cold nights, but a temperature dip at night is just fine.
 Place all lights on a timer.

 DO NOT USE HEAT ROCKS.
 They are dangerous and can burn your dragon.